-Sprott Toscana (formerly Toscana Merchant Group) is a team of Calgary-based energy specialists that, through TCC or TEC, manages two separate businesses:

-- Toscana Financial Income Trust ("TFIT"), a private income trust focused on providing mezzanine debt financing to mid-sized private and public oil and gas companies.
-TFIT is managed by TCC. - Toscana Energy Income Corp. ("TEIC") (TSX-V:TEI) (previously, Toscana Resource Corporation), a publicly-listed company with a mandate to invest in medium- to long-life oil and gas assets, unitized production interests and royalties for yield and capital appreciation.
+Sprott Toscana (formerly Toscana Merchant Group) is a team of Calgary-based energy specialists that, through TEC, manages Toscana Energy Income Corp. ("TEIC") (TSX-V:TEI) (previously, Toscana Resource Corporation).
+TEIC is a publicly-listed company with a mandate to invest in medium- to longlife oil and gas assets, unitized production interests and royalties for yield and capital appreciation.
 TEIC targets non-operating working interest investments in the oil and natural gas sector with reserve life indexes of more than eight years with the goal of generating dividends in the range of 8% to 9% per annum.
 TEIC is run by a proven management team with strong relationships and access to deal flow that allow the team to select only investments that meet its strict criteria.
-TEIC is managed by TEC.